Nancy Fraser

-Nancy Fraser (/ˈfreɪzər/; born May 20, 1947) is an American philosopher, critical theorist, feminist, and the Henry A. and Louise Loeb Professor of Political and Social Science and professor of philosophy at The New School in New York City.
+Nancy Fraser (/ˈfreɪzər/; born May 20, 1947) is an American philosopher, critical theorist, feminist, and the Henry A. and Louise Loeb Professor Emerita of Political and Social Science and professor of philosophy at The New School in New York City.
 Widely known for her critique of identity politics and her philosophical work on the concept of justice, Fraser is also a staunch critic of contemporary liberal feminism and its abandonment of social justice issues.
 Fraser holds honorary doctoral degrees from four universities in three countries, and won the 2010 Alfred Schutz Prize in Social Philosophy from the American Philosophical Association.
 She was President of the American Philosophical Association Eastern Division for the 2017–2018 term.

 Early life and education

 Fraser came from a mixed second generation immigrant family, with a Jewish father and a mother of Irish Catholic and Jewish heritage.
 Her father's parents were Eastern European immigrants of primarily Lithuanian and Polish descent.
 Her maternal grandmother's family was of Irish Catholic descent.
 Her grandmother's father was a Jewish peddler.
 She describes her parents as "Jewish and very Jewish-identified", but not religious.
 She had a bat mitzvah and attended High Holiday services at synagogue.
 She earned her bachelor's degree in philosophy at Bryn Mawr College in 1969, and a PhD in philosophy from the CUNY Graduate Center in 1980.